mk-fg/fgtk/README.md

 Looks up either specific paths with "plug"/"unplug" and other device-state checks (e.g. fido2/piv pin counts), or network interfaces with "net-cut" or "net-connect".
+All supported checks can be looked up in the short script itself.

 Avoids creating duplicate notifications while one is already on-screen via `-w/--wait` option of notify-send (to monitor "notification closed" signals)